Building an AI Chatbot With LangChain: Practical Developer Guide

 On this page

-- A conversational AI chatbot with LangChain and Python
+- Conversational AI chatbot with LangChain and Python

-- RAG pipeline to ground responses in your own documents
+- RAG pipeline grounded in your own documents

 Prerequisites